Hugondon/Hugondon/README.md

 ## What I'm currently learning...
 - General use of RTOS in the embedded world.
-- Django Framework
+- Django Framework.
-- Bash Scripting (and why its useful lol)
+- Bash Scripting.
-- Embedded C++
+- Embedded C++.